 - Willingness to accept direction and participate fully in a collaborative and creative work environment, while also working independently and proactively on multiple assignments.

-To apply, send your cover letter and resume to Varun Nayar, firstname.lastname@example.org.
-Your cover letter should: (1) outline some of your early ideas for increasing engagement on Pacific Standard's existing social media platforms; (2) identify other publications that you would hope to pursue as partners to increase our audience, briefly explaining your choice; and (3) include a detailed engagement plan for promoting one of our recent feature stories, including sample Tweets, Facebook posts, and ideas for outreach to other media organizations and/or people who might be interested in promoting the story.
+To apply, send your cover letter and resume to our Audience Desk, firstname.lastname@example.org.
+Your cover letter should: (1) outline some of your early ideas for increasing engagement on Pacific Standard's existing social media platforms; (2) identify one or two successful outreach strategies from other publications, briefly explaining your choice; and (3) include a detailed engagement plan for promoting one of our recent feature stories, including sample Tweets, Facebook posts, and ideas for outreach to audiences affected by the story or stories.